-1 Officer Dead, 4 Others Wounded In Shooting South Of Denver, Police Say
+1 Officer Dead, 4 Others Wounded In Colorado Shooting, Police Say

 The Douglas County Sheriff's office south of Denver says a suspect fired more than 100 rounds in a shooting that killed one police officer and wounded four others, along with two civilians, on Sunday morning.